MBD Consultants, LLC dba XG Consultants Group, Inc.

 - Characteristics of protected classifications under state or federal law.
 Examples include race, religion, and age.

 - Commercial information.
 This includes services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.
-This could include information collected in connection with receipt of the Services, such as information or materials you provide and activities involved in the processing of information regulated by the Fair Credit Reporting Act.
+This could include information collected in connection with the Services, such as information or materials and activities involved in the processing of information regulated by the Fair Credit Reporting Act.

 - Education information.
 This includes information that is not publicly available personally identifiable information as defined in the Family Educational Rights and Privacy Act (20 U.S.C. section 1232g, Sec.
 1232g; 34 C.F.R.
 Part 99).